Anthony Medel

 Anthony Medel (born March 28, 1978) is a male beach volleyball player from the United States who won the gold medal at the NORCECA Circuit 2009 at Guatemala playing with Hans Stolfus.

-He has also participated in the Association of Volleyball Professionals tournaments since 1999.
+Medel has also participated in the Association of Volleyball Professionals tournaments since 1999.

+Personal life

-Anthony has continued with the sport of volleyball coaching club, junior high and high school teams while pursuing his master's degree in education.
+Medel has continued with the sport of volleyball by coaching club, junior high, and high school teams while pursuing his master's degree in education.